Home Away From Home: An International Student Guide to Reno-Tahoe

 Learn more about the neighborhoods and areas of interest around the University of Nevada, Reno.

-A pedestrian and biking walkway on the shores of Lake Tahoe with the Sierra mountains in the background and evergreen trees in the foreground
+In the Reno area, a pedestrian and biking walkway borders the shores of Lake Tahoe with the Sierra mountains in the background and evergreen trees in the foreground

 Reno was given the nickname of “Biggest Little City in the World” in the 1920s to celebrate the completion of America’s first transcontinental highway.
-Today, Reno is a welcoming community with a rich culture and plenty of things to do, from outdoor activities like hiking, skiing, and whitewater kayaking to chic shopping, dining, and nightlife options.
-Situated on the border of Nevada and California, Reno is also just a short drive from the scenic vistas, pristine waters, and vibrant culture of Lake Tahoe.
+Today, the city is a welcoming community with a rich culture and plenty of things to do, from outdoor activities like hiking, skiing, and whitewater kayaking to chic shopping, dining, and nightlife options.
+Situated on the border of Nevada and California, the region features scenic vistas, pristine waters, and vibrant culture of Lake Tahoe.

-The University of Nevada, Reno is a nationally ranked public research university with a growing international student population.
+The University of Nevada, Reno (UNR) is a nationally ranked public research university with a growing international student population.
 Recently, the university launched Nevada Global, which offers application and enrollment support, visa preparation, academic and English-language assistance, and social support services to help international students acclimate to campus life.
-We’ve put together a “home away from home” guide to the Reno-Tahoe area just for international students, so they can more easily explore the neighborhoods and surrounding region.
+We’ve put together a “home away from home” guide just for international students, so they can more easily explore the neighborhoods and surrounding region.

 Where Is Reno?

-Reno is a picturesque city located on the northwest side of Nevada, near the border with California.
+This picturesque city is located on the northwest side of Nevada, near the border with California.
 The local geography is characterized by the stunning Sierra Nevada mountains and the uniquely beautiful high desert landscape.
 Today, the city features an eclectic mix of culture, education, and opportunity.
-The University of Nevada, Reno’s beautiful campus features a mix of modern buildings outfitted with the latest technology alongside picturesque architecture, worthy of the US National Register of Historic Places, and is within walking distance of many of the city’s most popular neighborhoods.
+UNR’s beautiful campus features a mix of modern buildings outfitted with the latest technology alongside picturesque architecture, worthy of the US National Register of Historic Places, and is within walking distance of many of the city’s most popular neighborhoods.

 Reno Neighborhoods